joshcangit/phpdemo/dbconnect/README.md

 Object oriented MySQLi connection with multiple methods of usage.

+## Introduction

+The connection is made using `new mysqli()` or  `mysqli_connect()`.
+Check out the examples on making database connection with [`mysqli::__construct()`](https://secure.php.net/manual/en/mysqli.construct.php#refsect1-mysqli.construct-examples) in the PHP documentation.

+The few lines right before the connection make sure errors are reported in the page even without `die()` or `try-catch` in the code.
+No need at all to change any settings.
+This guide on [how to report errors in mysqli](https://phpdelusions.net/mysqli/error_reporting) at *phpdelusions.net* explains this.

 Although this code *should* function in earlier versions of PHP, it is recommended to use [supported PHP versions](https://secure.php.net/supported-versions.php).
 **Unless with legitimate reason to continue using unsupported version of PHP, please upgrade as soon as possible.**